 rules, grievances, and awards.
 Members participate in occasional LDRC meetings

 called by the State Representative and are required to attend the annual

 year-end meeting to discuss and vote on any issues affecting the goals and

 mission of the Arkansas RRCA for the next year.

 LDRC members are appointed by the Arkansas RRCA State Representative to serve

 on the committee for each calendar year.
 Click

 Distance Running Committee.

 How can I get my race into the Grand Prix Series?

-- The 2009 Grand Prix Series schedule is already completed.
+- The 2017 Grand Prix Series schedule is underway.
 An online bid form

 Grand Prix Series, please review the Arkansas RRCA Road Racing Standards and